posener/gitfs/README.md

 fs, err := gitfs.New(ctx, "github.com/x/y", gitfs.OptLocal(local))
 ```

+In this example, we stored the value for `OptLocal` in an environment
-Then, running the program with `LOCAL_DEBUG=.` will use local files while
+variable.
+As a result, when running the program with `LOCAL_DEBUG=.`
-running without it will use the remote files. (the value of the environment
+local files will be used, while running without it will result in using
+the remote files. (the value of the environment variable should point
-variable should point to any directory within the github project).
+to any directory within the github project).

+#### Binary Packing

+Using gitfs does not mean that files are required to be remotely fetched.
+When binary packing of the files is needed, a command line tool can pack
+them and no other changes in the code are required.

+To get the tool run: `go get github.com/posener/gitfs/cmd/gitfs`.

+Running the tool is by `gitfs <patterns>`.
+It will generate A file in the
+current directory that will contain all the required filesystem.
+The filesystems are detected by searching for `gitfs.New` calls.

 ## Sub Packages

+* [bin](./bin): Package bin is a proxy to the internal/binfs.Register function.

 * [fsutil](./fsutil): Package fsutil provides useful utility functions for http.FileSystem.

-* [log](./log): Package log enables controlling gitfs logging.

 #### Examples